The town of Hayden is experiencing "substantial water loss," Town Manager Rob Straebel said.

 But, as residents have come before the Town Board requesting such privileges, trustees have said that tapping into town water from the county can cause maintenance problems.

-Trustee Ken Gibbon said the "spider web" of outside taps could be troublesome when developments are built.
+Trustee Ken Gibbon said the "spider web" of outside taps could be troublesome when future developments are built.

 In other business, the Town Board will discuss a ballot initiative proposed for the November election that will request voter approval of the "Routt County Museum and Heritage Fund," a tax increase that will support local historic preservation groups.